SlatherOrg/slather/README.md

 ### Coveralls

-Login to https://coveralls.io/ and enable your repository.
-Right now, `slather` only supports coveralls via Travis CI.
+Login to [Coveralls](https://coveralls.io/) and enable your repository.
+Right now, `slather` only supports Coveralls via Travis CI.

 Make a `.slather.yml` file: